zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 #### Self hosting your Authentication

-To self host your own authentication, you must provide some functions to get your authorization.\
+To self host your own authentication, you must implement several functions.
-\

 Add the following methods to your `config.{ts,js}`&#x20;

 ```javascript